 Derivatization in amino acid analysis

-Amino acids are compounds with less characteristic ultraviolet absorption.
-Thus, derivatization is needed for selective and sensitive detection of amino acids by HPLC.
-Typical amino acid derivatization methods include (i) pre-column derivatization in which the analyte is changed to a substance suitable for separation and detection before column separation, and (ii) post-column derivatization in which the analyte is changed to a substance suitable for detection after column separation.
+Amino acids are compounds that absorbs less ultraviolet.
+Derivatization is significant in order to detect amino acids by HPLC with high sensitivity.
+Typical amino acid derivatization methods include (i) pre-column derivatization method by which analytes are transformed into substances suitable for separation and detection before column separation, and (ii) post-column derivatization method by which analytes are transformed into substances suitable for detection after column separation.

 The pre-column derivatization method transforms analytes into substances that is suitable for separation and detection before column separation.
 As advantage of this method, consumption of reagents is less.
 Besides, reagents can be selected according to the type of detector and it can analyze with high sensitivity.
 Representative pre-column derivatization methods are APDS method and PTC method, and FUJIFILM Wako offers derivatizing reagents for these methods.

 The post-column derivatization method is a method whereby the analyte is derivatized and led to the detector after column separation.
 It has the advantages of automated reactions, excellent quantitation and reproducibility, and does not be affected by the sample matrix since the sample components are separated by the column before the reaction.
 A representative post-column derivatization method employs a ninhydrin method, and FUJIFILM Wako offers ninhydrin coloring solution kits compatible with automatic analyzers manufactured by Hitachi and JEOL.

 |Equipment||It can analyze with a general HPLC system but requires special equipment for automation.||Automation is simple with dedicated equipment.|

 A wide range of derivatizing reagents are available depending on detector type.

 |Consumption of reagent is large.